 |WIFI 2.0||Wireless Wi-Fi connection between stack and PC|

-Bricks and Bricklets can be powered by the USB connector of the Brick.
-Stacks can also be powered by the master of the stack over its USB connection.
+If you use a Master Brick and you have build a Stack, this stack can be powered by the Master of the stack over its USB-C connection.
 This option is limited by the USB specification to 500mA.
 A large stack may need more power.

 |Step-Down||Powers a stack of Bricks with 5V|

-Bricks can be stacked.
-A Master Brick (as the lowermost Brick) is responsible for the communication between all boards within the stack.
+One Master Brick (the lowermost Brick in the stack) is responsible for the communication between all boards within the stack.
 This master routes the messages between the boards in the stack and the controlling device.
 This way only one USB connection is necessary to control all Bricks and Bricklets of a stack.
 For the user, the stack behaves as if all Bricks were connected separately over USB with the device.
 The stacking tutorial gives more information about how to use stacks.

 A general description of the programming interface can be found here.
 An overview of the API bindings for each programming language is given here.
-The API of each product can be found on each product document page.
-Additional there can be found programming examples for the product in any supported programming language.
+The API of each product, including examples in any supported programming language, can be found on each product document page.

 These Tutorials are an introduction to the usage of Bricks and Bricklets: